peterosterlund2/droidfish/README.md

   the left side of the screen towards the middle.
 The *right drawer menu* contains less common actions and is opened by swiping from the right side of the screen towards the middle.
-  It is also possible open the left/right drawer menu by tapping on the left/right half of the app title bar.
+  It is also possible to open the left/right drawer menu by tapping on the left/right half of the app title bar.

 * To play a move on the board first tap the piece to move, then tap the